 When you dine with your Chinese friends, you need to observe proper etiquette.
 After all, table manners are a big part of the Chinese tradition.
-There’s a proper way to sit, to order a dish, to hold your chopsticks, and to eat in a Chinese gathering.
+There’s a proper way to sit, order a dish, hold your chopsticks, and eat in a Chinese gathering.

 Whether you are visiting China, eating in a classy Chinese restaurant, or forging deals, you have to be informed about how you should behave in this kind of setting.
 With that said, here are some Chinese table manners for you to learn.

 Receive selected content straight into your inbox.